 In Finland precipitation is higher than evaporation.
 Therefore drying cultivated land by means of drainage has always been the main concern of a farmer or gardener in Finland.
 On the other hand the period from spring to late summer can often be too dry from the point of view of cultivation and preserving water for the needs of cultivation is an issue.

-Currently the water management on the site is poor.
+To start with the water management on the site was poor.

 - The ditches on the upper side of the field (piirioja) is in bad condition due to overgrowth in the ditch.
 However the amount of surface water entering the field from the forest is low and this should not be a major problem.